 Balancing hygienic and healthy materials with functional design, Morris Sato equally strives to create purposeful and empathetic places that are accessible, inclusive, and welcoming.

-Striving to inspire, our Studio is dedicated to serving all people and ethically protecting human rights and the basic need for shelter..
+Striving to inspire, our Studio is dedicated to ethically protecting human rights and providing the basic need for shelter and safety.

 VIDEO: YN-13 HOUSE - MORRIS & SATO